Outreach

 In the shoes of the disadvantaged

-Adapted from the “poverty simulation” kit developed by the Missouri Association for Community Action, the “Walk-A-Mile” (WAM) Experiential Journey is a programme conceptualised by the Community Services of Central Singapore Community Development Council to increase public awareness about issues related to poverty. e participants are asked to walk in the shoes of the poor during the workshop to develop greater empathy for those in poverty.
+Adapted from the “poverty simulation” kit developed by the Missouri Association for Community Action, the “Walk-A-Mile” (WAM) Experiential Journey is a programme conceptualised by the Community Services of Central Singapore Community Development Council to increase public awareness about issues related to poverty.
+The participants are asked to walk in the shoes of the poor during the workshop to develop greater empathy for those in poverty.
 It is a unique tool to educate and empower everyone, from policy makers to local community leaders, about the day-to-day realities of life with a shortage of money and an abundance of stress.

 Mel Lee, the Senior Executive (Service Planning & Development) of the Methodist Welfare Services, gamely walked in the shoes of the needy recently and she shares her unique experience with us.